serverless/examples/serverless-rest-api/lib/utils/serverless/README.md

 # Serverless Helper Library

-This library makes serverless functions easier to use.
+Work In Progress/Experimental – This library makes serverless functions easier to use.

-**Status:** A work in progress...

 ## Goals